LeaVerou/rety/actions.md

 All of these are treated the same and delete content backwards.

-## `deleteContentForward` actions
+## `deleteWordForward`, `deleteWordBackward`, `deleteSoftLineForward`, `deleteSoftLineBackward`, `deleteHardLineForward`, and `deleteHardLineBackward` actions

-This represents deleting content on the right (or left in RTL) of the caret.
+`delete*Backward` actions represent deleting content on the left (or right, in RTL) of the caret, while `delete*Forward` actions represent deleting content on the right (or left in RTL) of the caret.

-Content deleted after the caret.
-If text is selected before this action, this is identical to the previous actions.
+If text is selected before this action, all delete actions are identical.

+### Properties

+These also include an `after` property, with the caret position after the action.

 ## `historyUndo` and `historyRedo` actions